nicholeyucode/nicholeyucode/README.md

 the code from my strudel covers is in the 'strudel' repo (pinned below)

-lmk if you have questions or notice any typos (via instagram comments and i'll try to respond)
+lmk if you have questions or notice any typos (via instagram comments)

 🌱